 Veterans Funerals in Idaho

-Veterans are entitled to certain benefits – namely a free cemetery plot, grave marker and US flag.
-A copy of the DD214 discharge papers are required to claim these benefits and you would need to contact the local VA office.
-In many cases the funeral director will assist you with this, or undertake it on your behalf.
+Veterans are entitled to certain benefits – a free cemetery plot, grave marker, and US flag.
+A copy of the DD214 discharge papers is required to claim these benefits, and you would need to contact the local VA office.
+In many cases, the funeral director will assist you with this or undertake it on your behalf.
 The VA cemetery in Boise has space for both casketed and cremated remains.

 If a loved one needs to be transported back to a state or country of origin following their death in Idaho, you will need the services of a funeral director who can arrange funeral shipping for you.
 This generally needs a funeral professional who can coordinate arrangements at the place of death and wherever the body is being shipped to.

-The deceased had no life insurance – what do I do if I cannot afford a funeral?
+The deceased had no life insurance – what do I do if I cannot afford a funeral or cremation in Idaho?

 Who should I contact if I have a complaint about a funeral home in Idaho?

-Hopefully you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated in their vocation.
-Unfortunately though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
-In this case you should make your complaint in writing to the Idaho Board of Morticians who regulates and licenses funeral businesses in Idaho.
-They can be contacted at: Bureau of Occupational Licenses, 700 West State Street, PO Box 83720, Boise, ID 83720.
+Hopefully, you will find your funeral home services more than adequate, as most funeral professionals are very dedicated to their vocation.
+Unfortunately, it does sometimes happen that you may have a complaint or grievance with a funeral home, and you do not manage to resolve it directly with the funeral director.
+In this case, you should write your complaint to the Idaho Board of Morticians, which regulates and licenses funeral businesses in Idaho.
+They can be contacted at the Bureau of Occupational Licenses, 700 West State Street, PO Box 83720, Boise, ID 83720.

 I hope this guide has helped to answer some of your immediate questions about making funeral arrangements.
-Please check out our Library/info section for our full catalogue of resources to help you through the process of arranging a funeral.
+Please check out our Funeral Resources section for our full catalog of resources to help you through the process of arranging a funeral.
 Feel free to contact us if we can be of any assistance with any further questions you may have.